Post Docs and Preparing for the Job Market: Academic Jobs, Interviewing, Public History Jobs, Secondary Education Jobs, Foreign

 but also in business, government, and even the military, particularly intelligence.

-become possible as archivists, curators, historical site supervisors, guides, and
+will become possible as archivists, curators, historical site supervisors, guides,

 With the explosion of business and recreational travel, history majors will be able